Cronus-Online/client/README.md

 ## Tests

-OpenTekk uses JUnit4 and Mockito for tests.
+OpenTekk uses JUnit4, Google Truth, and Mockito for tests.

 #### Run all